 MEDIA, PLEASE NOTE: For additional details or to request an interview with a 10,000 Degrees representative, please contact Alaina Baum at (415) 451-4019 / email@example.com.

 About 10,000 Degrees®

 10,000 Degrees® is the leading, equity-focused scholarship provider and college success nonprofit in California that supports students from low-income backgrounds to and through college.
 10,000 Degrees serves more than 12,000 students and their families each year with comprehensive wraparound support, college and financial aid counseling, near-peer alumni coaching, scholarships, and financial aid management.
-Unlike most other college success organizations, there is no GPA requirement to participate in 10,000 Degrees programs.
-Powered by Fellows, near-peer coaches who are recent college graduates and often alum of 10,000 Degrees, they are embedded in high school and college campuses to help students navigate life both on and off-campus and throughout their college success journey.
-With this innovative support model, 10,000 Degrees achieves unmatched success rates: Over 80% of 10,000 Degrees four-year college students earn bachelor’s degrees, compared to 31% of their peers nationally.
-10,000 Degrees community college students transfer to and graduate from four-year colleges at a rate that’s three times the national average.
-10,000 Degrees students also graduate with 88% less student loan debt than the national average.
-10,000 Degrees operates in seven Bay Area counties – San Francisco, Marin, Sonoma, Napa, Contra Costa, San Mateo, and Santa Clara – and works in 42 high schools, 40 community colleges, and 166 four-year colleges and universities across the nation.
-For more information about 10,000 Degrees, please visit www.10000degrees.org.
+Unlike most other college success organizations, there is no GPA requirement to participate in 10,000 Degrees’ programs.
+Powered by Fellows, near-peer coaches who are recent college graduates and often alums of 10,000 Degrees, they are embedded in high school and college campuses to help students navigate life both on and off-campus and throughout their college success journey.
+With this innovative support model, 10,000 Degrees achieves unmatched success rates: Over 80% of 10,000 Degrees four-year college students earn bachelor’s degrees, and 10,000 Degrees community college students transfer to and graduate from four-year colleges at a rate that’s three times the national average.
+10,000 Degrees’ students also graduate with 88% less student loan debt than the national average.
+10,000 Degrees operates in eight Bay Area counties – San Francisco, Marin, Sonoma, Napa, Contra Costa, San Mateo, Santa Clara, and Lake – and works in 41 high schools, 56 community colleges, and 170 four-year colleges and universities cross the nation.
+For more information about 10,000 Degrees, please visit